 Do not thaw frozen vegetables before cooking as they will lose a good amount of their flavor and nutrients.

 When local produce is abundant, you can also freeze it yourself.
 Choose super-fresh vegetables without any blemishes, and then once home, wash, peel, and cut them to a handy size.
 Blanch them to kill any harmful bacteria as well as the enzymes that cause spoiling.
-After running cold water over the blanched veggies which will shock them so they stop cooking, pat them dry and bag them in portion size freezer bags.
+After running cold water over the blanched veggies, pat them dry and bag them in freezer bags.
 Leave room at the top of each bag for the vegetables to expand in the freezer and take out as much air as possible from the bag to prevent freezer burn.

 You can substitute frozen veggies in any dish that calls for fresh (except for raw salads).
-You can steam, sauté, or lightly boil frozen veggies until they are al dente, but never microwave them; this will zap away all the nutrients that freezing preserves.
-Cooked frozen vegetables such as peas and green beans work well in this Chopped Steamed Winter Vegetable Salad or our simple Steamed Green Beans.
+You can sauté, lightly boil, or steam frozen veggies until they are al dente, but never microwave them; this will zap away all the nutrients that freezing preserves.